tbaschak/genieacs/docs/api-reference.rst

     },
   ]

-The configuration type "provision" refers to the Provision resource.
-In the above example, if this preset is triggered by an incoming device inform message, then the provision named "YourProvisionName" will be called.
+The configuration type ``provision`` triggers a Provision script.
+In the example above, the provision named "YourProvisionName" will be executed.

 Provisions
 ----------

-A provision is triggered by a given preset.
-A provision is defined by the provision name and the javascript code to perform the actions.

 Create a provision
 ~~~~~~~~~~~~~~~~~~

-The provision javascript is input in the http body of the put request.
+The Provision's JavaScript code is the body of the HTTP PUT request.

 .. code:: bash